Chue Lay

 Chue Lay (ခြူးလေး; born San Thaw Tar; 5 October 1993), formerly known as Nay Inzara (နေအဥ္ဇရာ) is a Burmese television and film actress of ethnic Rakhine descent who gained popularity after starring in the several MRTV-4 series.
-She has been nominated the Best Supporting Actress at the 2018 Myanmar Academy Awards for her performance in film Sign of Moe Pan Pwint.
-In 2025, she received a Myanmar Academy award (Best supporting actress for 2024) for her role as San Win Maw in film Bodaw King.
+In 2025, she received the Myanmar Academy Award for Best Supporting Actress for her role as San Win Maw in the 2024 film Bodaw King.

 Early life and education

 Chue Lay was born on 5 October 1993 in Thandwe, Rakhine State, Myanmar.
 She is the eldest child among two siblings, having a younger brother.
 She attended high school at Basic Education High School No. 4 Insein.
 She graduated from University of West Yangon with a degree in English.

 Career

-2012–2013: Acting debut

-In 2012, she started her career as a contestant in the new face actor choice contest "Pyaw Shwin Sayar Tha Yoke Saung Kabar" (Happy Acting World).
-Then she signed for five-year contract with MRTV-4 as their actress.
-She made her acting debut in the film Kyal Taeyar Tike Pwe (Star War), together with students from acting training class.
-She then starred in the films In Tin Tin Gwin, alongside Geib Wai Yan, and Twist, alongside Pyay Ti Oo.
+In 2012, she entered the acting industry as a contestant in the talent competition "Pyaw Shwin Sayar Tha Yoke Saung Kabar" (Happy Acting World).
+Following the competition, she signed a five-year contract with MRTV-4 as an actress.
+She made her on-screen debut in the film Kyal Taeyar Tike Pwe (Star War), appearing alongside fellow students from an acting training class.
+She later starred in In Tin Tin Gwin and Twist.